davidson16807/tectonics.cpp/inc/math/analytic/rails/README.txt

  * for any class of function 𝔽, if 𝔽 is closed under subtraction, multiplication, derivation, or integration, so to will the railyard of 𝔽.
-Trains can be useful since they minimize the number of terms that need to be calculated, and they allow certain operations to be performed that would not be allowed on railyards.
+Trains can be useful since they minimize the number of terms that need to be calculated, The boxcars that underlie trains are disjoint, which permits trains to perform certain operations that would not be allowed on railyards.
 As an example:
  * rational trains are closed under division, however rational railyards are not
  * the degree of a rational train's polynomials cannot be known at compile time